adamsilver/maintainablecss.com-jekyll/_chapters/11-organisation.md

 description: Learn how to organise your CSS files.
 ---

-The way in which we organise our code can have positive or negative side-effects.
+The way in which we organise our code can have positive or negative side-effects with regards to maintainability.
+Organisation has a direct impact on discoverability.
 We want our code to be discoverable to ourselves and to others.

-There are two ways to do this:
+There are two ways to organise CSS:

-1. organise by type i.e. all CSS lives in a single folder; or
+1. **Organise by type**.
+All CSS under a single folder; or
-2. organise by module i.e. the module's CSS lives in module's folder.
+2. **Organise by module**.
+The CSS lives in module-specific folder.

 ## 1. CSS in a single folder

-This approach puts all CSS inside a single folder within your project:
+This approach puts all CSS inside a single folder within the project:

 	/path/to/css
 	  /vendor